Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

 in which :math:`q^\text{nom}` denotes the nominal realization.
-We can optimize against box sets of increasing normalized half-length :math:`p` by constructing a corresponding :class:`~pyomo.contrib.pyros.uncertainty_sets.BoxSet` instance and invoking the :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` method in a for-loop:
+We can optimize against box sets of increasing normalized half-length :math:`p` by iterating over select values of :math:`p` in a ``for`` loop, and in each iteration, solving a robust optimization problem subject to a corresponding :class:`~pyomo.contrib.pyros.uncertainty_sets.BoxSet` instance:

 .. code::